brentlyjdavid/GenericRepository/README.md

 These two in specific combinations apply different behaviors to your queries.
 For example, an entity with only `ISaveableActive` will *only* return entities that have IsActive = 1.
 An entity with `ISaveableActive` and `ISaveableDelete` will return all entities with IsActive true or false, but not return any that have a value in the DateDeletedUtc Field.

+#### ISaveableDelete

+This interface, in addition to the above query behaviors, modifies the saving logic on an entity.
+If this interface exists, the repository will perform a 'Soft Delete', meaning it will set a field called DateDeletedUtc to the current date.
+If this interface does not exist, it will attempt to fully remove it from the database (and fail if there are foreign key constraint issues)

 #### ISaveableCreate

 As it sounds, the repository will add a DateCreatedUtc value, provided you didn't already give the entity one prior to saving